microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/FileOperations/FileOperationsWithStream/README.md

 ## Download File

-If the file was succesfully uploaded, to download the PDF file named `4094kb.txt` that was just uploaded to the `sample_FileColumn` file column on the account record, this sample uses the [DownloadFileRequest class](../../WebAPIService/Messages/DownloadFileRequest.cs).
+If the file was succesfully uploaded, to download the text file named `4094kb.txt` that was just uploaded to the `sample_FileColumn` file column on the account record, this sample uses the [DownloadFileRequest class](../../WebAPIService/Messages/DownloadFileRequest.cs).

 To process the response the [DownloadFileResponse class](../../WebAPIService/Messages/DownloadFileResponse.cs) simply reads the response content as a byte[] to get the entire file.